aaalexliu/aws-compliance-evidence-collector/README.md

+> [!NOTE]
+> The content presented here serves as an example intended solely for educational objectives and should not be implemented in a live production environment without proper modifications and rigorous testing.
+>
 # AI-Powered Compliance Evidence Collector

 Compliance audits require comprehensive evidence trails, often involving hundreds of screenshots across multiple systems.
 Your compliance teams likely spend hours manually navigating through [GitHub](https://github.com/) repositories, AWS consoles, and internal applications, capturing screenshots at each step.
 This manual process is time-consuming, error-prone, and difficult to reproduce consistently across audit cycles.
 This post demonstrates how we automated audit workflows using [Amazon Bedrock](https://aws.amazon.com/bedrock/) and browser automation.